vitormil/simple_helpers/README.md

 simple_helper :user_alert
 @user_alert_options = {:username => current_user.username }

+# filling in the value manually
+page_title @post.title
 ```

 If you didn't set the value manually, the gem will get it from your I18n backend.